UAE eases drone ban: Residents eager to capture stunning aerial shots, revive passion

 Hassan A, another Emirati who used drones extensively before the ban, shared his thoughts on the recent developments.
 “It was my favourite hobby, and I thought I would never return to it,” he said.
 “While I fully understand the need for regulations, as drones come with privacy and security concerns, I hope everyone continues to comply with the rules to enjoy this activity without affecting others.”

-While many have welcomed the move, social media user @kawater_144 voiced caution, “The places to use these must be determined; we can’t be in the desert camping and see who is going and who wants to take our pictures.”
+While many have welcomed the move, social media user @kawater_144 voiced caution: “The places to use these must be determined; we can’t be in the desert camping and see [if someone is taking] our pictures.”

 In 2022, the UAE’s Ministry of Interior imposed a ban on drones and light sports aircraft due to instances of misuse.
 Officials have noted that the decision to restore drone operations gradually is rooted in a thorough evaluation process that highlighted drone operators' commitment to safety protocols.

-For companies, government institutions, and research centres wishing to obtain a drone operating license, the UAE Drones smart application can be utilised to ensure compliance and secure a permit, as stated by the General Civil Aviation Authority.
+For companies, government institutions, and research centres wishing to obtain a drone operating license, the UAE Drones smart application can be utilised to ensure compliance and secure a permit, as stated by the GCAA.

 ALSO READ: